#womenWe&Earthlove 1st Edition

 In the 1st edition, we have Irwin Insani, the founder of Origin Natural Skincare.

 We knew Iwin personally in 2018, introduced by our friend.
 As we were curious and interested to know more about her and her handmade soap (Origin), we came to her house and she gladly and humbly welcomed us.
-Since then, we frequently meet her and her team and made us know how Origin step by step growing.
+Since then, we have frequently met her and her team and made us know how Origin step by step.